pulumi/docs/content/blog/multi-lang-components/index.md

 <!--more-->

-EKS in all languages is made possible by our ongoing work to enable "multi-language components".
-With multi-language components, a developer can author a Pulumi component in their preferred language and then publish it for all Pulumi languages—without needing detailed knowledge of the other Pulumi languages.
+EKS in all languages is made possible by our [ongoing work] to enable "multi-language components".
+With multi-language components, a developer will be able to author a Pulumi component in their preferred language and then publish it for all Pulumi languages—without needing detailed knowledge of the other Pulumi languages.

 EKS in all languages is just the start of this story.
 Multi-language components will enable all organizations to choose